-Terry E. Barnard, Chairman State Board of Pardons and Paroles he Georgia Constitution provides that Parole Board Members are to be appointed by the Governor to seven year staggered terms, subject to confirmation by the State Senate.
+he Georgia Constitution provides that Parole Board Members are to be appointed by the Governor to seven year staggered terms, subject to confirmation by the State Senate.
 Board Members are full-time state employees from various professions including criminal justice and private business.

 In 1943, the Board was established through a constitutional amendment and consisted of three members.
 In 1973, as the prison population rose to 9,000, the Constitution was amended to increase the Board to five members.
-Today, as the inmate population exceeds 50,000, the Board still consists of five voting members.
+Today, with an inmate population at approximately 50,000, the Board still consists of five voting members.

-The Board is the sole authority in the state to make informed decisions on which state inmates are deserving of parole, thereby ensuring that the state's prison beds are dedicated to the offenders who have committed the most serious crimes.

-In Fiscal Year 2019 (FY19), the Board Members made a total of 86,054 clemency votes.
-This total represents all Board decisions requiring a vote and
+The Board is the sole authority in the state to make informed decisions regarding which state inmates should be paroled, thereby ensuring that the state's prison beds are dedicated to the offenders who have committed the most serious crimes.
+In Fiscal Year 2020 (FY20), the Board Members made a total of 75,522 clemency votes.
+This total represents all Board decisions requiring